dainelli98/video-caption/README.md

 The best vocabulary size was 10000.

-We discarded usign 8000 because the amount of words in the vocabulary was not enough to avoiid having too many ``\<unk\>`` tokens in the captions.
+We discarded using 8000 because the amount of words in the vocabulary was not enough to avoiid having too many ``\<unk\>`` tokens in the captions.

 Also we decided that the improvement we could get by increasing the vocabulary size so that train coverage was 100% was not worth.